CSEStudentAbhi/Object-DetectionYolov4-GUI/README.md

    - Verify all dependencies are installed: `pip install opencv-python pillow numpy`
    - Ensure you're using Python 3.7 or higher

-## 📝 License

-This project is open source and available under the [MIT License](LICENSE).

-## 🤝 Contributing

-Contributions are welcome!
-Please feel free to submit a Pull Request.

-## 📞 Support

-If you encounter any issues or have questions, please open an issue on the project repository.

----

 ## Created by
 Abhishek Ambi